 Rhythm of a year

 The yearly rhythm in the relationship between the Earth and the Sun is reflected in the cycle of nature's seasons on Earth.
-The human calendar is also calibrated to this cycle of 365 days of 12 moon cycles and 12 extra 'holy' nights.
+The human calendar is also calibrated to this cycle of 365 days of 12 moon cycles and 12 extra days and 'holy' nights.

 Nature's kingdoms oscillate between high expression in summer, with a maximum at midsummer or St John's day on 20th June, and the opposite in winter, with a minimum at the winter solstice on 21th December.
 This corresponds to an outbreathing and inbreathing of the Earth as a living organism.
 The process in nature can be described as an alchemical process, behind which spiritual beings are at work.